openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 * Channel Group ID is **charge**
 * Available for electric and hybrid vehicles
-* Read/Write access for UI.
-Use [Charge Profile Editing Action](#charge-profile-editing) in rules
+* Read access for UI.
-* There are 3 timers *T1, T2 and T3* available.
+* There are 4 timers *T1, T2, T3 and T4* available.
 Replace *X* with number 1,2 or 3 to target the correct timer
-* Additional override Timer *OT* defines a single departure besides the 3 predefined schedule timers

 | Channel Label              | Channel Group ID | Channel ID                | Type     |
 |----------------------------|------------------|---------------------------|----------|